 “One of the worst parts about losing all that fencing was along the shelterbelts and the tracks.
 All those double fences where we take our cows in each day had gone.
 We had to clean it all up and start again.
 It’s just an enormous amount of work.
 On top of that there’s waterpipes, troughs and risers along the fence lines too; it’s just all a lot of work to get it back up again.”

 So when family, neighbours and BlazeAid stepped in, John says they were enormously grateful – “and humbled”.

 “Through a family friend we got onto Gallagher and these new posts they have.”

 The Gallagher Insulated Line Post is a tailor-made, fully insulated line post for low-cost, low-maintenance permanent electric fencing for cattle, horses, sheep and deer.

 John says, “We put the heavy strainer posts in, and then Girard Williams, who’s the Gallagher Territory Manager for this area, came along to work with us on some internal fencing to show us how to put it up.
 It was easy; he had a good understanding of what we wanted.
 The fact we could do about 600 metres of fencing with these Insulated Line Posts in two-and-a-half hours was quite amazing.
 To actually put hotwires up in that time, that looked good and functioned properly, I thought that was a really good job.”

-John says while being highly cost effective (including no need to hire a tractor rammer), the Gallagher Insulated Line Posts are also straight forward for even for inexperienced workers to build “a very good looking fence”.
+John says while being highly cost effective, the Gallagher Insulated Line Posts are also straight forward for even for inexperienced workers to build “a very good looking fence”.